fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/assessment.md

 Any technical questions with Edublogs should be directed to IT support; make sure you allow enough time for any issues to be resolved.

+Late Submission: Students may submit work up to 10 days after the submission date.
+In such instances the assessment is capped at the pass mark of 40%.
+If you think you need to submit late, please contact your tutor.

 ### Extensions